TillF/WASA-SED/README.md

 * README.md: THIS readme in markdown language

-* WASA.exe: Model executable for Windows (**only infrequently updated!**)

 * .gitignore: List of files / directories git shall ignore (only needed for model development)

 Installation
 --------
-To run the model, compile the source code on your own (recommended) or use the WASA.exe executable (Windows; **only infrequently updated!**).
-For compilation, a Makefile (adjusted to _GNU make_) is provided.
+To run the model, use the WASA.exe executable provided in the [release-section](https://github.com/TillF/WASA-SED/releases) (MS Windows only).

-For more information on how to compile and install the model, in a command line within the WASA-SED main directory type `make help`.
+Alternatively, compile the source code on your own (recommended).
+A Makefile (adjusted to _GNU make_, on Windows, use [MinGW](http://mingw.org/)) is provided.
+For more information on how to compile and install the model, type `make help` in the console within the WASA-SED main directory.
 To specify your desired compiler or adjust the compiler flags, you have to alter the Makefile.
 By default, it runs with the _GNU fortran_ compiler _gfortran_.
 The compiler flags are adapted to version 5.x.
 For more information, see comments in the Makefile.

 Reference